Kevin Costner confirms he won’t return to ‘Yellowstone’ - KESQ

 He posted the video soon after the announcement that the much anticipated return of “Yellowstone” is happening November 10.

-Costner said of the show in which he played patriarch John Sutton, “It was something that really changed me.
+Costner said of the show in which he played patriarch John Dutton, “It was something that really changed me.
 I loved it, and I know you loved it.”

 “I just wanted to let you know that I won’t be returning,” he said.
 “I love the relationship we’ve been able to develop, and I’ll see you at the movies.”